 Nintendo didn’t give specifics on how frequently the game will back up your island.
-It sounds like they will be irregular, however, as the company makes no promises that the island you redownload will be identical to the one you were playing on the moment your Switch dies.
+It sounds like backups will be irregular, however, as the company makes no promises that the island you redownload will be identical to the one you were playing on the moment your Switch dies.
 You will also need to be a Switch Online subscriber.

 Still, it’s much better than having absolutely no way to back up your island to anything other than the console itself, and a more convenient system, one that allows the user to transfer cloud saves willingly, will be coming later in the year.

 The team behind the game had promised at a Nintendo Direct before launch that this inconvenient cloud save system would come eventually, and they are finally making good on their word.
 Nintendo’s argument for not including cloud saves from the jump was that it didn’t want a way for players to cheat.
 That didn’t stop a huge chunk of the audience from “time traveling,” where they would set the system clock days or even weeks ahead to unlock certain events.

 If players lie down in a bed, they can now choose to sleep, which will result in them teleporting to a dream world where they will meet the aardvark, Luna.
 In this dream world, you can travel to other people’s islands, but nothing is permanent, allowing players to explore without the fear of messing up another island resident’s home.
 This new feature seems to be utilizing the game’s new cloud system to make this happen and is extremely similar to the Dream Suite in Animal Crossing: New Leaf.